rrhg/rrhg.github.io/django/drf_serializers.md

       1. Can we send it like this `return Response(exam)`
       1. No. Error object is not serializable
       1. We need to wrap it on a serilizer.
-1. How use different serializers basd on action ?
+1. How use different serializers based on action ?
 ```
 class DualSerializerViewSet(viewsets.ModelViewSet):
     def get_serializer_class(self):